 Faculty and instructors assess student learning in the High Impact Practice project or reflection assignment using this rubric.
 Use of the rubric in HIPs courses is expected.

-The rubric addresses the Eight Key Elements of High Impact Practices: Challenge and Time (category 1), Interactive and Diversity (category 2), Feedback and Reflection (category 3), Real World and Public (category 4).
-Read more on these principles at https://libguides.ppcc.edu/hips .
-Instructors could mirror the wording in the rubric when designing the reflective assignment or when discussing the connections between course material and the HIPs assignment/project with students.
+In Design: Instructors could mirror the wording in the rubric when designing the reflective assignment or when discussing the connections between course material and the HIPs assignment/project with students.

 Pikes Peak Community College Libraries